KarioTheCoder/Activity-Bot/README.md

 ### Activity++

-The official activity manager bot for [Darkness Alley](https://discord.gg/bqkTK6ubJA)!
+The official activity manager bot for [Darkness Alley](https://discord.gg/bqkTK6ubJA)! *We don't support change-logs!*

 Easily customizable and usable by anyone!